 What Is Search Engine Optimization (SEO)?

-Search Engine Optimization (SEO) is a digital marketing strategy focused on enhancing a website’s visibility and ranking in organic search engine results.
+Digital marketing incorporates Search Engine Optimization (SEO) as one of its strategies focused on enhancing and Improving a website’s presence and position in natural search engine outcomes.
 The primary columns of SEO are:

-- Off-page SEO: Off-page SEO is centered around building the reputation and authority of a website across the internet.
-This is achieved through various techniques, such as obtaining backlinks from reputable websites, managing online listings and profiles, participating in directories, and employing effective link-building strategies.
-Building credibility and trustworthiness through off-page SEO signals to search engines that the website is valuable and relevant, leading to higher search engine rankings.
+• Off-page SEO: Off-page SEO is centered around building the reputation and authority of a website across the internet.
+That is achieved through various techniques, such as obtaining backlinks from reputable websites, managing online listings and profiles, participating in directories, and employing effective link-building strategies.
+It builds credibility and trustworthiness through off-page SEO.
+Sending signals to search engines that indicate the website’s value and relevance leads to higher search engine rankings.

 What Is Search Engine Marketing (SEM)?

-Search Engine Marketing (SEM) refers to the implementation of paid techniques to increase a website’s visibility in search engine results.
-By utilizing platforms like Google AdWords, Bing Ads, etc.
+Search Engine Marketing (SEM) refers to implementing paid techniques to increase a website’s visibility in search engine results by utilizing platforms like Google AdWords, Bing Ads, etc.

 SEO Vs SEM: What Are The Similarities?

-- Improves Search Visibility: As discussed before, the main focus of both tactics is to gain visibility of your website on the Search Result Pages.
-Be it paid or using organic tactics; the ultimate goal is to make your website rank in front of the user.
+• Improves Search Visibility: As discussed before, the main focus of both tactics is to gain visibility of your website on the Search Result Pages.
+Whether paid or using organic tactics, the ultimate goal is to rank your website high for the user.

-- Drive Traffic: All the hard work you do encourages the users to click on your website and increase engagement.
-And, these techniques do the same for you.
+• Drive Traffic: All your hard work encourages the users to click on your website and increase engagement.
+And these techniques do the same for you.

 SEO Vs SEM: What Are The Differences?